 6. Edison Park

 This historically Irish neighborhood is a small area tucked into the northwest corner of the city, not far from O’Hare Airport.
+Visit this website where you can find parking lots near Chicago Airport.
 Edison Park straddles the line between suburban and city living and draws many families because of its safety – it’s regularly rated one of the safest neighborhoods in Chicago – and its highly-rated school system.
 It is also a neighborhood that is more affordable for young families than others that are closer to the heart of the city.
 Olympia Park and Brooks Park also have great fields and playgrounds for preschoolers to enjoy.

 7. North Park